 34. Key Lime Pie

-The dessert is named after the little Key limes, which are more aromatic than Persian limes and have golden juice rather than green.
-Because of the egg yolks, the filling in a Key lime pie takes on more or a yellow tint.
+It is named after the little Key limes, which are more aromatic than Persian limes and have golden juice rather than green.

 35. Lobster Rolls